andyatkinson/andyatkinson.github.io/_posts/2019-08-07-ideal-coworking-spot-remote-programmer.md

 Lately I have been working from home exclusively, being fortunate to live in a walkable neighborhood, and being able to spend even more time with my family.

-Despite some non-ideal conditions, coworking spaces are popular and are something I will continue to utilize.
+Despite some non-ideal conditions, coworking spaces are popular and are something I will continue to use.
 They have been a great way for me to meet new people, make some new friends and participate in my local community.
 And even get some work done 😎.

 What are your favorite coworking places and why?